hotosm/learnosm/beginner/start_josm.rst

   cart.
 * There are several lines on the map as well, which represent roads.
 If you look closely you will see that within the lines, there are points as well.
-  These points don’t have any symbols or other information associated with them, but they help to define where the line is located.
+  These points don't have any symbols or other information associated with them, but they help to define where the line is located.
 * Lastly, there are numerous shapes on the sample map, representing different places – a forest, a river, and buildings.
 A shape generally represents an area, like a field or a building.
 A shape is exactly like a line – the only difference is that the line begins at the same point where it ends.
-* You may notice that when you select an object, a list appears to the right of the map in a window called “Properties”.
+* You may notice that when you select an object, a list appears to the right of the map in a window called "Properties".
 These are known as tags.
 Tags are information that is tied to a point, line or shape that describes what it is.
-  We’ll learn more about tags in Chapter 7, Advanced Editing.
+  We'll learn more about tags in Chapter 7, Advanced Editing.
 For now all you need to know is that this information helps describe whether our object is a forest, a river, a building, or something else.
 * Think about drawing a map by hand, and how you are also drawing points,